Which Service should I go to?

 'New Chapel' - 11:00am in Church

-Our contemporary service begins with several songs lead by our band.
+Our contemporary service begins with worship led by our band.
 Then the speaker for the morning gives a talk - always from a passage in the Bible, helping us understand what the Bible means and how it applies to our lives day to day.
-This is followed by some prayers lead by a member of the church and ending in a common prayer of confession - a way of acknowledging to God that all of us are in need of his forgiveness and help.
+This is followed by some prayers led by a member of the church and ending in a common prayer of confession - a way of acknowledging to God that all of us are in need of his forgiveness and help.
 There's a chance to greet one another at this point in the service and perhaps some announcements.
 The band play another song to prepare us for communion, and we pass round an offering basket (feel invited, not obliged).
-The communion liturgy is less formal than at 9am, and the band continue to lead us in sung worship as we receive bread and wine, or come for a prayer of blessing - or just remain where we are if we don't want to come forward.
-There's lunch after New Chapel from September to May.
+The communion liturgy is less formal than at 9am, and the band continue to lead us in sung worship as we receive bread (no wine during Covid), or come for a prayer of blessing - or just remain where we are if we don't want to come forward.

 The original part of the Chapel dates to the 1870s and gives us a beautiful setting with stone and stained glass in which to worship.
 The Chapel holds about 100 folks and provides a more intimate setting than the larger Church.
 At the 7:30 a.m. service we use the “Rite I” form from the Episcopal Book of Common Prayer, which is more traditional, using “thee” and “thou.”
 At the 11:00 Chapel service, we use “Rite II” language which is more modern.
-All the words are in the prayer books and hymnals in the pews.
-There is lunch in the Atrium after the 11:00 am service from September to May.
+All the words are in the prayer books and hymnals in the pews. .

 We have a mid-week communion service on Tuesday in the chapel at 8:00 am.
 All are welcome.
 The staff also pray together briefly at 9:15 am on the other days of the week (Monday, Wednesday, Thursday & Friday).
 You are welcome to join them on any of these occasions.
 There is also a small group which meets in the chapel for morning prayer at 7:00 am on Wednesday.
 Please just turn up on any of these occasions.